-All things considered, the Citi Qantas Visa Signature credit card proves a good fit for regular jetsetters who are poised to take advantage of the card's travel insurance and airport lounge access perks, along with the higher uncapped earn rate on overseas, hotel and airline spend.
+All things considered, the Citi Signature Qantas credit card could prove a good fit for regular jetsetters who are poised to take advantage of the card's travel insurance and airport lounge access perks, along with the higher uncapped earn rate on overseas, hotel and airline spend.

 It may also suit cardholders who regularly venture out for lunch or dinner, delivering twice as many points per dollar spent as other transactions, plus that free bottle of wine with every meal enjoyed at participating restaurants.

 However, with a total annual fee of $444 after the first year and an earn rate of just 0.5 Qantas Points per dollar on most transactions within Australia, you'd want to make sure you're getting your money's worth from the card's other features, or regularly spending in the categories that deliver extra points, otherwise another card might be a better fit.

-For instance, the ANZ Qantas Frequent Flyer Black Visa has a lower annual fee of $425 (waived in the first year) and a higher 'everyday' earn rate of one Qantas Point per dollar spent up to $7,500 per month, reduced to 0.5 Qantas Points per dollar spent thereafter – not to mention an offer of 75,000 bonus Qantas Points plus 75 bonus status credits for eligible new customers.
+For instance, the ANZ Frequent Flyer Black Visa has a lower overall annual fee of $425 (waived in the first year) and a higher 'everyday' earn rate of one Qantas Point per dollar spent up to $7,500 per month, reduced to 0.5 Qantas Points per dollar spent thereafter – not to mention an offer of 75,000 bonus Qantas Points for eligible new customers.